 Short-lived perennials in Zones 8–24, H1, H2; often treated as an annual in all zones.
 Many-branched plant to 6–12 in. high and 1/2–3 ft. wide.
 Oblong, 2–4-in., bright green or gray-green leaves with toothed margins.
 Flowers in flat, compact clusters to 3 in. wide.
 Colors include white, pink, red, purple, blue, and combinations.

 Discovered in an Atlanta, Georgia, garden, this is an heirloom hybrid between Verbena canadensis and an unknown species.
-Grows 1 to 2 ft. high, 2 to 3 ft. wide, with dark green leaves and deep purple flowers.
+Grows 1–2 ft. tall and 2–3 ft. wide, with dark green leaves and deep purple flowers.
 Resistant to mildew.
 Often treated an annual in all zones.‘Tapien’

-Prostrate plants to 4 in. high, 1–1/2 ft. wide, with finely cut dark green leaves.
-Wide range of colors, including pink, lavender, pale blue, deep purple, red.
+Prostrate plants to 4 in. high and 1–1 1/2 ft. wide, with finely cut dark green leaves.
+Wide range of colors, including pink, lavender, pale blue, deep purple, and red.
 Resistant to mildew.
 Often treated as an annual.‘Temari’

-Low, spreading plants to 3 in. high, 2 1/2 ft. wide.
+Low, spreading plants to 3 in. high and 2 1/2 ft. wide.
 Broad dark green leaves.
 Bright pink, burgundy, or violet flowers.
 Often treated as an annual.